stan-dev/httpstan/README.rst

 |pypi| |travis| |coveralls|

-HTTP-based interface to Stan, a package for Bayesian inference.
+HTTP-based REST interface to Stan, a package for Bayesian inference.

 An HTTP 1.1 interface to the Stan_ C++ package, **httpstan** is a shim_ that allows users to interact with the Stan C++ library using an HTTP API.
 The